-Loving beauty more than efficiency, T. Klacsmann first meticulously carves each living thing that appears in his work in wood or linoleum.
-Some of the resulting relief prints are further developed with paint, ink, and color pencil to become mixed media collages or parts of room-scale installations; other prints are scanned then layered using graphics software to become digital collages.
-His work represents the uneasy feeling of discovering beautiful life forms an unsettling environment.
+Klacsmann tries to capture the consciousness of animals as they exist independent from, but intermingled with humanity.
+Loving beauty more than efficiency, he first meticulously carves each thing that appears in his work in linoleum or wood.
+Some of the resulting relief prints are further developed with paint, ink, and colored pencil and become parts of mixed media collages or installations; other prints are scanned and turned into polyester lithography plates or used in digital collages.

-He completed certificates in Green Printmaking at Zea Mays Printmaking, and Graphics and Animation at University of North Georgia; an MFA at Johnson State College with the Vermont Studio Center; a Masters of Art History at the University of Glasgow with Christie’s Education; and a BA at Yale University.
+He completed certificates in Green Printmaking at Zea Mays Printmaking, and Graphics and Animation at University of North Georgia; an MFA at Northern Vermont University; a Masters of Art History at the University of Glasgow, and a BA at Yale University.